 I easily anchored in 5.4 m depth on the sandy cove and let out 30 m of scope.
 Later I lowered the dinghy and snorkeled to the anchor.
 It was completely buried in the sand.

 The day was not too hot, and the temperature inside the cabin was 31°C (87.8°F) and the barometer a surprising high of 1017 mB.
 The forecasts called for light northerly winds until Saturday.
 My plan was to stay here until tomorrow and then, maybe, go to Samiopoula.

-It was lazy day spent swimming and reading under the tent while playing classical music.
+It was a lazy day spent swimming and reading under the tent while playing classical music.
 I was reading Elena Ferrante’s My Brilliant Friend, on the Kindle, a story about 2 very intelligent but also very poor girls growing up in Naples in the 1950s.
 This is the first book of a quartet.
-I also continued reading on the Kindle App in my iPad Hilary Mantel’s Wolf Hall a historical novel on Thomas Cromwell during the reign of Henry the III.
-This is very long book and very complicated that I had started some time ago in Washington, DC and have been reading it off and on.
+I also continued reading on the Kindle App on my iPad Hilary Mantel’s Wolf Hall a historical novel on Thomas Cromwell during the reign of Henry the III.
+This is a very long book and very complicated that I had started some time ago in Washington, DC and have been reading it off and on.

 On the beach there was only one group of people under two umbrellas.
 It was very quiet.